 Here is why I will keep doing it, even though it costs me money:

 While I’ve kept things simple so far, I am budgeting for some “quality of life” upgrades next year.
 Specifically, I’m looking at an automatic coop door (to let them out at sunrise without me waking up) and a heated poultry waterer for the freezing winter months.
-These smart home-style additions won’t lower my cost per egg, but they will save me time.
+These smart additions won’t lower my cost per egg, but they will save me time.
+Budget about $100 for a good automatic door and $50 to $75 for a heated waterer.

 Frequently Asked Questions